 Prompt treatment and regular medical care for people with polycythemia minimizes the risk of developing serious complications, such as peptic ulcer, gastrointestinal bleeding, heart attack and stroke.

-The most effective treatment plan for polycythemia uses a multifaceted approach that generally includes regular medical monitoring and interventions aimed at ...more treatments »
+The most effective treatment plan for polycythemia uses a multifaceted approach that generally includes regular medical monitoring and ...more treatments »

 It is possible that a diagnosis of polycythemia can be delayed or missed.
 This is because some symptoms, such as fatigue, headache, dizziness, itching and lethargy can be vague, easily overlooked, or attributed to other less serous conditions, such as migraine, eczema, aging, insomnia, or stress.
-Symptoms may also be assumed to be side effects of medications ...more misdiagnosis »
+Symptoms may also be assumed to be side effects of medications taken for other conditions. ...more misdiagnosis »

 Symptoms of Polycythemia